Rock City Entrance to the Enchanted Garden Trail at Rock City

 The TVA raced to complete the work while enthusiasts raced to ensure access after the work was done.

-It ultimately took an act of Congress, but the TVA finally agreed to daily water releases in
+It ultimately took an act of Congress, but the TVA finally agreed to daily water releases in spring and

-The famously clastrophobic Needle's Eye.
+Needle's Eye The famously clastrophobic Needle's Eye.
 People have to squeeze through sideways.

 The Ocoee has been a favorite river ever since.